MicrosoftDX/nether/documentation/setup.md

 ## Visual Studio

+Due to issues with the current version of ASP.NET Core tooling we are using, run `build.ps1` in the source root before loading the solution in Visual Studio.

 To build Nether from Visual Studio, open `Nether.sln` and trigger a build.

 To run, choose either `Start` (`F5`), or `Start without Debugging` (`Ctrl+F5`) from the `Debug` menu.